sarthak-2019/sarthak-2019/README.md

 - 👋 Hi, I’m @sarthak-2019
 - 💻 I am a Competitive Programmer good at Data Structures and Algorithms
 - 👀 I’m interested in Machine Learning and Full Stack Development
-- 🌱 I’m currently learning ReactJs,Node-Express, Django-Rest framework and Deep Learning Libraries
+- 🌱 I have Expertise in HTML,CSS,React,NodeJs,AWS.
-- 💞️ I’m looking to collaborate on Python and ML projects.
+- 💞️ I’m looking to collaborate on Full Stack Projects.
 - 📫 How to reach me : Contact me through Gmail (sarthak2019fractal@gmail.com).

 <!---